grayson073/search-all-the-things/LAB.md

 1. Sketch out UI and decompose into components
 1. Transfer to tree diagram and map out state, props and event

+## Testing Requirements

+Test components:
+- Trigger events
+- Use snapshot testing
+    - Include each state if component has multiple representations

 ## Development Requirements

 1. Standard project setup (config, package.json, etc.)